rimsha987/Dataset/README.md

 # ZopaAI Case Study

 Public German geographic datasets gathered for the ZopaAI case study at Saarland University.
-This is Phase 1, the data foundation.

 ## Datasets

 All public datasets below are sourced from suche-postleitzahl.org, which derives them from OpenStreetMap and the German Federal Statistical Office (Destatis).